lfn-cnti/certification/README.md

 ## Test Suite Information

 To contribute to or use the test suite you can join the slack channel, weekly meetings, and interact in GitHub.
-Details: [Test suite](https://github.com/cncf/cnf-testsuite#cnf-test-suite).
+Details: [CNF Test Suite](https://github.com/cncf/cnf-testsuite#cnf-test-suite).

 To quickly get Test Suite up and running, see the [Quick Installation Guide](https://github.com/cncf/cnf-testsuite#installation-and-usage).